unitaryfund/unitaryhack2023/projects/braket.md

 ---

 The official, open-source SDK for interacting with quantum computers and simulators available on Amazon Braket: the quantum computing service of AWS.

+If you need assistance with any of the above bounties, please get in touch with maintainers of the project using [`unitary-hack-braket-support@amazon.com`](mailto:unitary-hack-braket-support@amazon.com).